Black-History Month in Staunton

 Laten Ervin Bechtel’s In Their Words: Growing Up In Segregated Staunton and Augusta County, Virginia

 Laten Ervin Becktel has delved into the area’s history of segregation by conducting interviews with 30 African Americans who grew up in segregated times.
 In this 300-page oral history, Bechtel records an important, and often overlooked, side of local history and shows racial discrimination through the eyes of those who lived it.
 Available in the Staunton Public Library.

 - In 1946, Montgomery Hall Park became one of only two Virginia parks dedicated to African American use, and people traveled long distances to visit.
 The park remained segregated until 1969.
 Learn about the park’s history by watching the Woodrow Wilson Birthplace and Presidential Library’s 2008 Montgomery Hall Park Project.

 - The congregation of Allen Chapel A.M.E (African Methodist Episcopal) worshipped in various places before the original church was built at 921 West Beverley Street.
-The first Black church west of the Blue Ridge is also the sight of the city’s first Black choir and first Black school for adults.
+The first Black church west of the Blue Ridge is also the site of the city’s first Black choir and first Black school for adults.